JuliaCamposs/Rally_HackathonTX26/README.md

-# Rally — Happening at Texas Tech
+# Rally — Discover.
+Join.
+Rally

 A live campus map for Texas Tech University.
 Events appear as pins on a real map of campus; filter by time, type, and category; open an event to join it